Vital business information includes your customer database, marketing materials and financial records. It is key to the success of your company.

 - You should consider storing your mission-critical data on a central server.

 - Having data in a single place reduces the risk of theft.
-For instance, the risk of data being stolen is reduced because it is not stored on employee laptops.
+For instance, the risk of data being stolen is reduced because it is not stored on employee laptops or other mobile devices.

 - However, having data in one place means there is a single point of failure.
 If your server breaks, or cloud storage service ceases trading, your data could be inaccessible.